 There Should Be Sex Education in Classrooms

-I’m certain that in the U.S, during the secondary school level, there are talks on sexual health.
-However, we don’t have that in our curriculum in Nigeria.
-I believe this matters a lot because if this knowledge on sexual health is passed on at an early stage, it helps to spread awareness.
-Boys and girls should be better informed on their bodies during puberty.
-Sex education can also help to inform on what is appropriate or not when it comes to the way one is approached and treated by others.
+All schools in Nigeria should have a curriculum on sex education, the implications and consequences.
+This matters because if this knowledge on sexual health is passed on at an early stage, it helps to spread awareness.
+Sex education can help to inform people from a very young age what is appropriate or not when it comes to the way one is approached and treated by others.

 Women and Men Should Have More Open Discussions on Gender Violence

-We need to have more talks like this.
-Though there were some men in the room at this talk, the majority of the participants were women.
-I believe that more men should be brought into the discussion so that we have both genders advocating for the end of sexual violence.
-We should have both women and men speaking out against injustice and calling each other out for what they see is wrong.
+More men need to be brought into the discussion on gender violence.
+That way, we have both genders advocating for the end of sexual violence.
+It is not simply a woman’s problem.
+Both women and men need to be speaking out against injustice and calling people out for what they know is wrong.

 Training from the Family

-What do you think about the effects of sexual abuse and what do you believe would be the best solution to stopping it?
+What do you think about the effects of sexual abuse?
+Also, what is the best solution to stopping gender violence in Nigeria?
 Let me know your thoughts in the comments section.